Xilinx/Vitis-AI-Tutorials/Design_Tutorials/13-vdpu-pre-post-pl-acc/README.md

 The two accelerators were tested using data coming from the Semantic Segmentation CNN of this tutorial:
 [VAI-KERAS-FCN8-SEMSEG](https://github.com/Xilinx/Vitis-AI-Tutorials/tree/master/Design_Tutorials/05-Keras_FCN8_UNET_segmentation), where the CNN was retrained with larger image sizes as 1920x832, but the accelerators are general enough to be used or easily adapted with few changes also to other Deep Learning applications, such as Object Detection or Image Classification.

-At the moment we are targeting the VCK190 Pre-Production (PP) board, with the so called ``XVDPU-PCIE TRD`` platform, which contains a DPU designed with 96 AI Engine cores (over the 400 available) besides other PL resources (BRAMs, URAMs, FFs, LUTs, DSPs).
+At the moment we are targeting the VCK190 Pre-Production (PP) board, with the so called ``XVDPU TRD`` platform, which contains a DPU designed with 96 AI Engine cores (over the 400 available) besides other PL resources (BRAMs, URAMs, FFs, LUTs, DSPs).

 The two accelerators do not use any core from the AI Engine array of the Versal ACAP, to be more portable later also on MPSoC devices.
 Their design is done with **Vitis High Level Synthesis** (shortly **HLS** in the following of this document) within the Vitis suite.